Hybrid Event Frame Sensors: Modeling, Calibration, and Simulation: Statistical Imaging Noise Model

 For two consecutive samples $t_0$ and $t_1$, the voltage difference is defined by Eq.~\ref{eq:delta_v_k_with_taly}.
 At time $t_1$, an event is generated as $\mathcal{Q}_e(\Delta V_{t_1})$, where $\mathcal{Q}_e(\cdot)$ denotes the quantization function: an ON event ($+1$) is triggered when $\Delta V_{t_1} > \theta$, an OFF event ($-1$) is triggered when $\Delta V_{t_1} < -\theta$.
 To analyze the noise distribution, we decompose $\Delta V_{t_1}$ into two parts as shown in Eq.~\ref{eq:delta_v_k_with_taly}: the \emph{signal term} $S$, determined by the clean voltages $\hat V_{t_0}, \hat V_{t_1}$, and the \emph{noise term} $N_e$, produced by various noise sources.
 Here, the instantaneous noise at time $t$ is given by $n_t = N_{\text{shot}} + N_{\text{FP}} + N_{\text{DCSN}}$.

-Based on this formulation, we establish the relationship between individual noise components and the voltage difference.
-Since the noise is much smaller than the signal intensity, this relationship can be approximated using a Taylor expansion.
+Based on this formulation, we derive the relationship between individual noise components and the voltage difference.
+Under non-extreme low-light conditions, where noise magnitude is smaller than the signal level, this relationship can be approximated using a first-order Taylor expansion.
 Accordingly, we define the event noise $N_e$ as in Eq.~\ref{eq:delta_t_1}.
-Each noise source is modeled as follows: Photon shot noise $N_{\text{shot}} \sim \mathcal{N}(0,\sigma^2_{\text{shot}})$ depends on irradiance, with $\sigma^2_{\text{shot}} \propto \hat V_t$, while dark-current shot noise is modeled with a Gaussian distribution $N_{\text{DCSN}} \sim \mathcal{N}(0,\sigma^2_{\text{DCSN}})$.
-Fixed-pattern noise $N_{\text{FP}}$ arises from device mismatches and is modeled as a deterministic offset.
+The noise components are modeled as follows.
+Photon shot noise $N_{\text{shot}}$ depends on irradiance.
+It is approximated as $N_{\text{shot}} \sim \mathcal{N}(0,\sigma^2_{\text{shot}})$, where $\sigma^2_{\text{shot}} \propto \hat V_t$.
+Dark-current shot noise is similarly approximated as $N_{\text{DCSN}} \sim \mathcal{N}(0,\sigma^2_{\text{DCSN}})$.
+Fixed-pattern noise $N_{\text{FP}}$ arises from device mismatches and is treated as a deterministic offset.

 Following previous work based on the Brownian-motion assumption~\citeps{lin2022dvs}, the event noise $N_e$ at $t_0$ and $t_1$ is assumed to be independent.
-Accordingly, $N_e$ is be modeled as a Gaussian distribution in Eq.~\ref{eq:event-sigma}, where we denote $\hat V_{t_1}+V_{PD}$ as $\mathbf{V}_{t_1}$ and $\hat V_{t_0}+V_{PD}$ as $\mathbf{V}_{t_0}$.
+Accordingly, $N_e$ is modeled as a Gaussian distribution in Eq.~\ref{eq:event-sigma}, where we denote $\hat V_{t_1}+V_{\text{PD}}$ as $\mathbf{V}_{t_1}$ and $\hat V_{t_0}+V_{\text{PD}}$ as $\mathbf{V}_{t_0}$.
 This Gaussian distribution of event noise $N_e$ has variance $\sigma^2_n$ and mean $\mu_n$.
 For defective pixels, $\mu_n$ takes non-zero values.
 This formulation explicitly shows how illumination conditions and circuit parameters jointly determine the probability of event noise.